 Jefferson had reason for alarm.
-About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
+About 15 percent of those sailors were of African descent, newsmongers to African-Americans at home.
 They carried news of the Haitian Revolution and the emancipation of slaves.

 Then starting in 1798 came the Quasi-War between the United States and France.
 French privateers in the Caribbean were attacking U.S. ships, and Congress responded by passing an embargo against France.
 Trade with Saint-Domingue stopped abruptly.
 Soon the colony was in dire need of food.

 At 3 pm on Dec.
 26, 1798, Joseph Bunel went to a private home in Philadelphia for a secret dinner with Secretary of State Timothy Pickering and a few friends.

 Bunel was a white, French-born merchant married to a free-black Creole.
-He supported the revolution in 1791 and became Louverture’s trade envoy.
+He supported the Haitian Revollution and became Louverture’s trade envoy.
 Over dinner, Bunel told Pickering and his guests that Louverture offered to protect U.S. shipping against privateers.
 In exchange, he wanted trade and diplomatic support.

 Adams then got word of the offer and concluded he had to do something.
-Within six months, the United States and Saint-Domngue entered into a treaty that reopened trade.
+Within six months, the United States and Saint-Domingue entered into a treaty that reopened trade.

 But Adams did more than that.
 He had intelligence that the Dominguans had enough strength to win independence from France.
 So Adams supported Toussaint Louverture with economic aid, arms, munitions and the U.S. Navy.

 Louverture then faced a mutiny from Andre Rigaud, his mixed-race rival who controlled the southern part of the island.
-In the spring of 1800, Adams sent the USS Constitution, Boston, Connecticut, General Greene and Norfolk to Louverture’s aid.
+In the spring of 1800, Adams sent five military vessels — the USS Constitution, USS Boston, USS Connecticut, USS General Greene and USS Norfolk — to Louverture’s aid.
 It was the U.S. Navy’s first military action on behalf of a foreign ally.

 American commanders planned joint operations with their multiracial Dominguan counterparts.
 They guarded the southern coast and bombarded a port town held by Rigaud.